 Canton and Enderbury Islands, Pacific atolls in central Kiribati

-Canton and Enderbury are two coral atolls located in the central Pacific, roughly 2,975 kilometers (1,850 miles) south of Hawaii.
-These islands form part of the Phoenix Islands Protected Area, with only Canton supporting a small population today.
+Canton and Enderbury Islands are two coral atolls in the central Pacific, forming part of the Phoenix Islands Protected Area.
+Of the two, only Canton has a small resident population today, while Enderbury remains uninhabited.

 American settlers arrived on Enderbury in 1938 as part of a territorial claim effort, leaving behind structures that still stand today.
-The islands reflect this chapter of mid-20th century Pacific settlement attempts.
+Walking among these remnants gives a rare sense of how mid-20th century Pacific settlement attempts actually looked on the ground.

 The community of curious travelers